christinedraper/knife-topo/test-repo/Instructions.md

   knife data bag show topologies test1
 ```

-You can try your own modifications to the topologies.json file.
+You can also try your own modifications to the topologies.json file.
 To
 update the topology with the modified configuration:

 ```